mahanthesh7090/Database_GUI/README.md

 GUI for student management database

 Description:
-A web application for managing student and branch information, built with Flask and PostgreSQL.
+A web application for managing student, branch and course information, built with Flask and PostgreSQL.
 The system allows users to add, update, view, and delete student and branch records with a user-friendly interface.
 The project is styled using CSS for clean and intuitive navigation.

 Features: